 Brain injuries are often serious and may alter the life of the victim and his or her family for years to come.
 You may be able to receive compensation for the following damages:

 - Medical expenses – Traumatic brain injuries may require extensive and repeat surgeries, follow-up appointments, continuous monitoring, and rehabilitation.
 You may also need prescription medication and medical mobility devices.
 You may be able to receive compensation for the medical expenses you have already incurred in addition to expenses that are reasonably anticipated in the future.

 - Lost wages – The wages you lost while recovering from your injury are generally compensable.

 - Lost earning capacity – If your brain injury has made you disabled or prevented you from being able to complete the same type of work you did before the accident, you can seek compensation for your lost earning capacity.

 - Loss of quality of life – Tennessee law allows you to assert damages for the changes in your life that occurred because of your brain injury, such as the negative effects of your relationship with your spouse or children or your inability to participate in hobbies.

 - Pain and suffering – You can also receive compensation for your past and future pain and suffering.

-Our experienced Clarksville brain injury lawyers from Batson Nolan can estimate your damages to determine the value of your claim and fight for maximum recovery.
+Our experienced Clarksville brain injury attorneys from Batson Nolan PLC can estimate your damages to determine the value of your claim and fight for maximum recovery.

 What to do if You Believe You or a Loved one Suffered a Traumatic Brain Injury.